huaweicloud/terraform-provider-huaweicloud/website/docs/r/cce_nodes_v3.html.md

 * `cluster_id` - (Required) ID of the cluster.
 Changing this parameter will create a new resource.

-* `billing_mode` - (Optional) Node's billing mode: The value is 0 (on demand).
-Changing this parameter will create a new resource.

 * `name` - (Optional) Node Name.

-* `labels` - (Optional) Node tag, key/value pair format.
-Changing this parameter will create a new resource.

-* `annotations` - (Optional) Node annotation, key/value pair format.
-Changing this parameter will create a new resource.

 * `flavor_id` - (Required) Specifies the flavor id.
 Changing this parameter will create a new resource.

 * `availability_zone` - (Required) specify the name of the available partition (AZ).
 Changing this parameter will create a new resource.